-Existing P&N Bank members can nominate a group of local charity and, each quarter, P&N will shortlist our top ten nominated groups.
+Existing P&N Bank members can nominate a group or local charity and, each quarter, P&N will shortlist our top ten nominated groups.
 Those ten will then be featured on our website for our members to vote for their preferred group.

 The top five as voted by our members will receive $2000 and the remaining five will receive $1000 each.

-Some of the groups we've helped so far:
+Some of the groups we've helped include: